lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

 .. literalinclude:: ../_static/tutorial/07/resource_manager_output.txt

-Similarly to the previous example, accessing to the :attr:`~lief.PE.RESOURCE_TYPES.MANIFEST` element is as simple as:
+Similarly to the previous example, accessing to the :attr:`~lief.PE.ResourcesManager.TYPE.MANIFEST` element is as simple as:

 .. code-block:: python